 Providing new/enhanced greenspaces as an alternative to visiting the coast; A partnership manager to coordinate and manage all the above.
+A series of potential site-specific projects have been identified by the Council which could be funded by the SRMP Strategy.
+These are listed within Table 7 of this IDP.
 Sources of Funding Since 30th June 2014, Fareham Borough Council has been seeking avoidance and mitigation packages, generally comprising a financial contribution towards the Solent Recreation Mitigation Partnership (SRMP) strategy.
 In line with the other local planning authority members of the SRMP Fareham Borough Council approved the Solent Recreation Mitigation Strategy for implementation from 1st April 2018.
-This strategy revised the financial contribution required to be paid by developers to an equivalent of £564 per dwelling, charged on a sliding scale calculated from the number of bedrooms, as follows: • £337 for 1-bedroom dwelling £487 for 2-bedroom dwelling £637 for 3-bedroom dwelling £749 for 4-bedroom dwelling • £880 for 5 bedrooms or more.
+This strategy revised the financial contribution required to be paid by developers to an equivalent of £564 per dwelling, charged on a sliding scale calculated from the number of bedrooms, as follows: • £337 for 1-bedroom dwelling • £487 for 2-bedroom dwelling • £637 for 3-bedroom dwelling • £749 for 4-bedroom dwelling • £880 for 5 bedrooms or more.
 (Monitoring and administration fees, at 5% & £20, are added.
 Indexation will be applied on 1 April each year following.)
-Additional The protection afforded by the SPA designations has particular Information of note consequences for development.
+Additional Information of note The protection afforded by the SPA designations has particular consequences for development.
 Under the Habitats Regulations any plan or project can only lawfully go ahead if it can be shown that the development, either on its own or in combination with other plans or projects, will have no adverse effect on the integrity of the SPAs.
 Some housing schemes, particularly very large ones, or those located close to the boundary of a SPA, may need to provide mitigation measures in addition to making the financial contribution in order to ensure effective avoidance/ mitigation of impacts on the SPA.
 Similarly, mitigation in addition to the developer contribution may be needed for new dwellings which are close to the SPA because the occupants are much more likely to visit the coast with the potential for a greater impact.
 The local planning authority, with advice from Natural England, will consider the mitigation requirements for such housing proposals on a case-by-case basis.
 Developers are encouraged to hold early discussions with the local planning authority on the mitigation which will be needed for such schemes.
-Role of Planning Policy Paragraph 170 of the NPPF states that: Planning policies should: 'contribute to and enhance the natural and local environment by: a) protecting and enhancing sites of biodiversity d) minimising impacts on and providing net gains for biodiversity, including by establishing coherent ecological networks that are more resilient to current and future pressures.'
+Role of Planning Policy Paragraph 170 of the NPPF states that: Planning policies should: 'contribute to and enhance the natural and local environment by:

-Conclusion While the reason for the Solent Recreation Mitigation Strategy is enshrined in the Habitats Regulations, the Local Plan policy needs to continue to provide the basis for the developer's contributions ------------ ---
+a) protecting and enhancing sites of biodiversity d) minimising impacts on and providing net gains for biodiversity, including by establishing coherent ecological networks that are more resilient to current and future pressures.'
+Conclusion While the reason for the Solent Recreation Mitigation Strategy is enshrined in the Habitats Regulations, the Local Plan policy needs to continue to provide the basis for the developer's contributions